spleshka/pantheon-devbox/README.md

             "--natdnshostresolver1", "on",
             "--cpus", 4,
         ]
       end

-  Replace "GIVE A NAME TO  YOUR MACHINE" with a name of your project.
+  Replace `GIVE A NAME TO  YOUR MACHINE` with a name of your project.
-  Other configs (like memory or cpus) can be left as is or updated if needed.
+  Other configs (like `--memory` or `--cpus`) can be left as is or updated if needed.

   4. Run `vagrant up`